apache/datafusion-comet/docs/source/contributor-guide/benchmark-results/tpc-ds.md

 data stored locally in Parquet format on NVMe storage.
 Performance characteristics will vary in different environments and we encourage you to run these benchmarks in your own environments.

-Note that these benchmarks currently omit query 72.

 The tracking issue for improving TPC-DS performance is [#858](https://github.com/apache/datafusion-comet/issues/858).

 ![](../../_static/images/benchmark-results/0.4.0/tpcds_allqueries.png)